Darthmazgar/DAH/Prescision_Refrigerator/README.md

 In main.py choose an aim temperature (tmp_aim); a precition level (precision); a mass of fluid (mass) in kg; the input voltage and current (v, i); then choose a convergence method and run main.py.

+While the progream is running you can interact by pressing different keys: 'o' Manualy turn on the coole; 'f' Manualy turn off the cooler; 's' To change the aim temperature; 'p' Change the precision of the refrigerator; 't' To print the current temperature; and 'c' To select the convergence method.
+Slightly unfortunatly at the moment to give keyboard input you need to be on the pygame window.
+To then change to give input you will have to change back to the terminal to give your input and then click back to the pygame window to continue giving input.

 ## Cooler ##

 The cooler class controls the state of the cooling chip.
 Depending on the